The Kanoski Lab

 Figure- seahorses.png

-NEUROPEPTIDERGIC CONTROL OF FEEDING BEHAVIOR
+NEUROPEPTIDERGIC CONTROL OF eating BEHAVIOR

 40x stack 3 no green.jpg

 Unlike MCH, oxytocin potently reduces food intake.
 However, the behavioral mechanisms and specific brain regions mediating these effects are poorly understood.
 Our ongoing work is investigating the interaction between oxytocin’s effects on social behavior and food intake, as well as exploring novel sites of action and signaling mechanisms through which oxytocin reduces food intake.
+Our recent published and ongoing work reveals that oxytocin may actually have bidirectional influences on food intake that are dependent on the social context and the activation of oxytocin neurons in distinct hypothalamic nuclei.

 Recent publications on this theme (* indicates corresponding author)